Brazilian Tapir

 Diet and Nutrition

-Brazilian tapirs are herbivores (folivores and frugivores), their diet is generally composed of plant material such as fruits, leaves, buds and shoots.
-These mammals are known to particularly favor mombin fruits, resembling large plums.
+Brazilian tapirs are herbivores (folivores and frugivores).
+Their diet is generally composed of plant material such as fruits, leaves, buds, and shoots.
+They particularly favor mombin fruits, resembling large plums.
 They also enjoy large huito fruits, similar to berries as well as fruits of the moriche palm.

 Mating Habits